rustyrussell/bolts/12-offer-encoding.md

     - MUST fail the request if it does not contain `invoice_amount`.
   - if `invoice_amount` is present:
     - MUST use `invoice_amount`.`msat` as the *base invoice amount*.
-  - if `invoice_replace` is present:
-    - if the `invoice_replace`.`payment_hash` refers to an unpaid invoice for the same offer and `invoice_payer_key`:
-      - MUST immediately expire/remove that unpaid invoice such that it cannot be paid in the future.
-    - otherwise:
-      - MUST fail the request.

 ## Rationale